kedacore/external-scaler-azure-cosmos-db/README.md

 - **`processorName`** - Name of change-feed processor used by listener application.
 For more information on this, you can refer to [Implementing the change feed processor](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor#implementing-the-change-feed-processor) section.

 > **Note** Ideally, we would have created `TriggerAuthentication` resource that would have prevented us from adding the connection strings in plain text in the `ScaledObject` trigger metadata.
 However, this is not possible since at the moment, the triggers of `external` type do not support referencing a `TriggerAuthentication` resource ([link](https://keda.sh/docs/scalers/external/#authentication-parameters)).

-- **`leaseContainerId`** - ID of the lease container containing the change feeds.

-- **`processorName`** - Name of change-feed processor used by listener application.
-For more information on this, you can refer to [Implementing the change feed processor](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor#implementing-the-change-feed-processor) section.

-> **Note** Ideally, we would have created `TriggerAuthentication` resource that would have prevented us from adding the connection strings in plain text in the `ScaledObject` trigger metadata.
-However, this is not possible since at the moment, the triggers of `external` type do not support referencing a `TriggerAuthentication` resource ([link](https://keda.sh/docs/scalers/external/#authentication-parameters)).